What do you need to know to cover your bases?

 Five Important Facts About Liability Auto Insurance

 How well do you know your liability car insurance policy?
-Here are 5 must-read facts about basic liability auto insurance:
+What is covered under liability car insurance and what isn’t?
+Here are five must-read facts about basic liability auto insurance:

 Liability auto insurance won’t cover your own vehicle

 Remember, the entire purpose of liability car insurance is to provide you with financial protection and fulfill your legal obligation to pay for the other party’s injuries and/or property damage in an accident.
-Extended coverage in comprehensive and collision insurance will provide extra protection for your own damages.
+Extended coverage with comprehensive insurance and collision insurance will provide extra protection for your own damages.

 You probably need more than bare minimum liability insurance

 While it may be tempting to pay as little as possible for liability car insurance, it will leave you vulnerable if you are injured or your vehicle is damaged in an accident.
 As mentioned above, full coverage auto insurance may cost more but will protect you physically and financially in an at-fault accident, with the exception of…

 Older cars may not need extra coverages

 It may be to your advantage to only pay for liability coverage on an older vehicle when the cost of full coverage insurance exceeds 10 percent of the blue book value of your car.
 An older car may not benefit from comprehensive or collision coverage, depending on its value and the deductible, but liability is always necessary at the limits needed to protect an individual’s financial assets.
 If you have a $25,000 policy, cause $50,000 in damage, and have an investment property worth $50,000, that asset will be taken to pay the difference in damage and policy limit.

 You can set your own liability coverage limits

 Although it is required by law to meet basic state liability minimums in order to drive, you have the freedom to increase liability coverage limits at your discretion.
 Paying slightly more for liability insurance will provide extra financial protection in an accident.

 In some states, Uninsured is mandatory.
-Underinsurance is optional.
-This liability insurance can cover your bodily injury and property damage in an accident with an uninsured or underinsured driver.
+Underinsured coverage is optional.
+This liability insurance can cover your bodily injury and property damage in an accident with an uninsured or underinsured driver..